-The stocks of tomorrow's dividend dynasty aren't just the ones paying substantial yields.
-If that were the case, everybody and his or her broker would be building one.
+The stocks of tomorrow's dividend dynasty aren't just paying substantial yields.
+If that were the case, everybody and his broker would be building one.
 Tomorrow's dividend dynasties are like National City -- both dividend and capital-gains growth opportunities.
 That means they're:

 - Committed to creating shareholder value

 Search for these traits, and don't ignore boring industries -- utilities, insurers, consumer products, banks -- or even foreign countries.
-That's how James Early does it, and his subscribers are beating the market with less volatility and business risk.
+That's how James Early and Andy Cross do it, and their subscribers are beating the market by five percentage points, with less volatility and business risk.

-To view James's favorite income stocks, enjoy a free 30-day trial of Motley Fool Income Investor.
+To view their favorite income stocks, enjoy a free 30-day trial of Motley Fool Income Investor.

 This article was originally published on June 29, 2005.
 It has been updated.

 Tim Hanson does not own shares of any company mentioned.
 PPG Industries is an Income Investor recommendation.
-Microsoft is a Motley Fool Inside Value recommendation.
+Wal-Mart and Microsoft are Motley Fool Inside Value recommendations.
 No Fool is too cool for disclosure.